-Iceland’s Ring Road or Route 1 runs around the island for 1,339 kilometers (832 miles) and connects the most populous parts of Iceland.
+One of the greatest adventures in Iceland has long been to embark on a road trip around the Ring Road.
+Iceland’s Ring Road, or Route 1 as it’s officially known, circles around the island for 1,339 kilometers (832 miles) and connects many of the best attractions in Iceland.
 For most of its length, it is two lanes but some portions of the road are still the original 1940s country roads, and contain hazards such as blind curves and blind hills, one lane bridges, and narrow passes.
-Most of it is paved, but there are some portions on Iceland’s rugged east coast that are gravel.
-In winter, icy road conditions and high winds blasting across the plains can make driving it hazardous.
-We’ve just completed driving it and after having at least two “oh shit” moments, compiled these tips for driving Iceland’s Ring Road in winter:
+Most of Route 1 is paved, but there are some portions on Iceland’s rugged east coast that are gravel.
+Driving Iceland’s Ring Road is really an adventure best suited for a trip anytime between March and November, but it’s definitely possible to do if you’re visiting Iceland in the winter.

 1. Don’t drive Iceland’s Ring Road in winter.